theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 #### Compilation Flags

-Compilation flags are used to select which features will be enabled in the compiled version of Scratch 3DS.
+Compilation flags are used to select which features will be enabled in the compiled version of Scratch Everywhere!.
 To use a compilation flag simply add it to the end of the make command (e.g. `make ENABLE_BUBBLES=0`).

 - [3DS] `ENABLE_BUBBLES` (default: `1`): If set to `1`, the loading screen is enabled, if set to `0` the screen is simply black during that time.
 - `ENABLE_AUDIO` (default: `1`): If set to `1`, Audio will be enabled.
 If set to `0`, it will be disabled.